 Successful and Well-attended Seerah Conference in Folsom, California

-Mufti Aamir Nazir hosted the MCF’s 6th Seerah Conference at its facility on Saturday, January 14, 2023, which drew quite a large number of people from many ethnicities and backgrounds in the Sacramento region.
+MCF’s 6th Seerah Conference was hosted on Saturday, January 14, 2023, which drew quite a large number of people from many ethnicities and backgrounds in the Sacramento region.

 Seerah is essentially the biography of a person, and a Seerah Conference is an event during which one studies and reads the biography of Prophet Muhammad (peace be upon him) and travels through his life by reviewing the example that he has set.
-Mufti Nazir’s late father inspired the conference here, and we are glad we can continue to benefit from it.
-Mufti Aamir elaborated on the topic during his short introduction.
+His late father inspired the conference here, and we are glad we can continue to benefit from it.
+The Imam elaborated on the topic during his short introduction.
 He said we are here today to learn from the Prophet’s life.
 He also gave reasons why learning from the Seerah of the Prophet of Islam is important.